Tips for Mastering Your Craft

 Fireside Production is celebrating its 10th Anniversary this year.
 It has been an amazing ride, and we have been privileged to partner with so many wonderful organizations in this video production journey.
 After a decade of producing video content, our team is continually striving to keep things fresh and innovative in both our look and approach.
 As Director of Production, I have established some great strategies for doing just that.

 Practice your craft.
 My motto has always been the day I have mastered everything there is to know about video production, I am getting out.
 The good news is that will never happen.
 Learning and honing my skills keeps me going.
 There are few things as exciting to me as learning – and mastering – a new technique.
 Like in any sport or artistic endeavor, practice is key.
+Is your job application being turned down because you are too qualified for a job?
+You might find the answers why on Perelson’s article.

 Keep your gear clean and in good shape.
 Many years ago, I had the privilege to do a video project with the U.S. Air Force Survival School.
 One of the biggest lessons I learned about survival is that you have to keep yourself and your clothes clean and dry.
 When you are trying to survive and your jeans are ripped and wet, your morale starts to go.
 I have applied this philosophy to our gear as well.
 When your camera lens is dirty or your tripod is not working optimally, it interferes with your ability to produce quality work and it can bring you down.
 Keep it all in good shape and when something starts to show signs of wear and tear, fix or replace it.